PhrygianGates/phrygiangates.github.io/content/einstein_field_equations.md

 katex = true
 title = 'Einstein Field Equations' tags = ['The Early Universe']
++++

-+++In this post, I would like to explore how the Einstein Field Equations can be derived.
+In this post, I would like to explore how the Einstein Field Equations can be derived.

 ## 1. Riemann Tensor and Its Properties